Pix4D/cogito/README.md

 ## Optional params

 - `context`: The value of the non-prefix part of the GitHub Commit status API "context" (see section [Effects on GitHub](#effects-on-github)).
 Default: the job name.
 See also the optional `context_prefix` in the [source configuration](#source-configuration).
+- `gchat_webhook`: If present, overrides `source.gchat_webhook`.
+Default: empty, thus the same as `source.gchat_webhook`.
+This allows to use the same Cogito resource for multiple chat spaces.

 ## Note